CopernicaMarketingSoftware/Documentation/Mailerq/4.0/introduction.md

 message if you need a version for a different type of system.

 The binary executable that you can download is statically linked against most libraries.
-This means that all the libraries required by MailerQ are are embedded into the binary code, so it normally runs straight out of the box and you do not have to fix all kinds of dependencies before you can get going.
-However, when MailerQ starts, it does a scan of your system to detect which libraries you have installed.
-If MailerQ happens to see that one or more of the following libraries are available, it does load them to use specific features from these libs:
+This means that all the libraries required by MailerQ are embedded into the binary code, meaning that it runs straight out of the box with no need for you to fix all kinds of dependencies.
+However, when MailerQ starts, it does do a scan of your system to detect which libraries are available.
+If MailerQ happens to find out that one or more of the following libraries are available on your system, it does load them to use specific features from these libs:

 <table>
     <tr>